denten-books/plain-text/main.md

 ## Chapter 7: Engineering for Dissent

+### Cryptography and Steganography

+Where cryptography is the art of secret communication, steganography is the art of hiding the secret.
+"The purpose of steganography is to hide the very presence of communication by embedding messages into innocuous-looking objects, such as digital images," Jessica Fridrich and her colleagues write for the proceedings of the Society of Photographic Instrumentation Engineers, appropriately shortened to SPIE [@fridrich_searching_2004].

+The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
+Where the pen or the typewriter inscribe the image directly into their paper medium, digital type passes through a series of transformations between the keystroke and its corresponding pulse of the cathode ray, or in the flow of liquid crystal.
+Secrecy and surveillance technologies that rightly worry Kittler exist in the gap between text as medium and text as content.
+They threaten literature (the something to be said) only in so far as the mechanisms of literary production (how it is said) remain hidden from the critical view.
+When the veil is lifted, we can begin to reclaim the passage of textuality.
+In this process, technology remains a relatively neutral conduit, enabling liberation and oppression alike.
+The physical control of expression cannot and should not be reduced to something as seemingly self-contingent as "the conditions of high technology."
+Systems of control naturally obscure the pathways of agency.
+Letting go of agency as a critical concept plays into the hand of those (human agents) that benefit directly from the illusion of disempowerment.
+I view "control" in that sense not as an ideology, but as the ability to physically alter the material conditions of literary production, dissemination, and consumption.
+The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.
 ### Abstract

 In this final chapter, I argue for the recovery and the preservation of plain